Archive

 • You don’t have to be present to apply for a TRP.
 If someone has your passport they can turn in the documents and pick up the entry permit for you.

-• The typical TRP is issued for two years, but if the cost is too much, you can only apply for one year at a time (but of course then you have to go back through the process again).
+• The typical TRP is issued for two years, but if the cost is too much, you can only apply for 12 or even 6 months (but of course then you have to go back through the process again).

 • While not necessary, I took a person with me who spoke siSwati.
 It helped to have someone who could talk more easily with the officials and interpret the situation from a local context.

 • You can request a fee waiver, but that must be submitted with your initial application.
-If you are coming as a missionary / volunteer / etc. I think you might have a decent chance of getting this waived.
+If you are coming as a missionary / volunteer / etc. it is worth a shot, but I haven’t heard of it being successful recently.

 • Plan on this taking a long time.
 We have had staff members who have had to dedicate entire days to each of these steps.
 One volunteer had everything complete, and went all the way through the pick up process only to find out the person who stamps the passports wasn’t there and she had to come back again later.
 Call ahead before you go in to make sure that not only your application is ready, but that all the people are there who need to be there.
 Again, I recommend going in as early in the day as possible.